2014 Outlook on Retail

 Interview with Alison Kenney Paul

-What are high-performing companies doing to foster innovation and growth?
+What are some steps companies can take to foster innovation and/or growth?

 This publication contains general information only and Deloitte is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your business.
 Before making any decision or taking any action that may affect your business, you should consult a qualified professional advisor.